KOBENDigital/Kompair/README.md

 Kompair has been tested with Umbraco versions:
 - 7.13.0
 - 7.13.1
+- 7.10.0

 More testing on earlier versions is planned and contributers are more than welcome here :)
 Testing on new releases will be performed as they come out.

 ## Changelog
+### 0.1.15
+- Reduced the version of the Umbraco.Core dependency from 7.13.0 to 7.10.0 to accomodate older versions without forcing update.
+- README work.
+- Upped assembly version to 0.1.15.
 ### 0.1.14
 - Added informational tooltips.
 These are simple title tooltips.
 - README work.